-Research & Statistics VII Student Contract: Preliminary Dissertation
+Research & Statistics V Student Contract: Preliminary Dissertation

-Student Contract: The description of the requirements for successful completion of the Research & Statistics V course will follow and shall serve as a formal contract between the student and the Doctor of Philosophy (PhD) in Physical Therapy Candidate, Dissertation Chair, and the research guidance committee.
-The requirement for completion of this element of the research process is a substantial and acceptable matured draft of the written dissertation material in either the formal dissertation or multiple chapter format.
+The description of the requirements for successful completion of the Research & Statistics V course will follow and shall serve as a formal contract between the student and the Doctor of Philosophy (PhD) in Physical Therapy Candidate, dissertation chair, and the research guidance committee.
+The requirement for completion of this element of the research process is a substantial and acceptable draft of the written dissertation material in either the formal dissertation or multiple chapter format.
 The publishable paper, a program requirement, must be in the format of the journal in which the candidate plans to publish.
-The PhD must successfully perform an oral dissertation defense.
-Once the research guidance committee is satisfied that the intent of the Research & Statistics VII course has been completed; the Dissertation Chair will submit a satisfactory (S) grade.
+Once the research guidance committee is satisfied that the intent of the Research & Statistics V course has been completed; the dissertation chair will submit a satisfactory (S) grade.
 This will signify the end of the required didactic and research units if the candidate has followed the suggested sequencing of the program coursework.
-Note: The successful completion of an oral defense of the dissertation is required.

-Note: Although a formal written defense is a program requirement; these requirements do not occur as the final outcome of the Research & Statistics VII course.
-Following completion of Research & Statistics VII but prior to the posting of the degree, the candidate will complete all program requirements at which time the Form D. - Statement of Completion of Requirements for Degree will be submitted.
+Note: Although a formal written defense and an oral defense of the dissertation are program requirements; these requirements do not occur as the final outcome of the Research & Statistics V course.
+Following completion of Research & Statistics V but prior to graduation the candidate will complete these program requirements at which time the Form D. - Statement of Completion of Requirements for Degree will be submitted.